NaturalCycles/time-lib/readme.md

   - That TypeScript types are not loaded with plugins
 - Extends dayjs with some useful functions (via Plugin interface)
 - Has working `isoWeekday` plugin
+- Has `en-gb` locale by default, so, default firstDayOfWeek is Monday

 # API